 IRS, the first property scheme open to foreign buyers

 The Integrated Resort Scheme (IRS) was introduced in 2002 to allow foreigners to acquire freehold property in Mauritius.
-Certain conditions apply for the purchase of residential property under the scheme, including a minimum investment of USD500,000 (excluding tax) and a maximum plot area of 0.5341 hectare.
+Certain conditions apply for the purchase of residential property under the scheme, including a minimum investment of USD500,000 (excluding taxes) and a maximum plot area of 0.5341 hectare.

 The IRS is much more than just a property scheme; this integrated resort development concept has revolutionised the market.
 Off-plan acquisition on a VEFA (Vente en l’État Futur d’Achèvement) basis, backed by a performance bond (Garantie Financière d’Achèvement – GFA), provides an extra level of assurance for future owners both financially and in terms of quality of workmanship.